-I am honored to join Rutgers Cancer Institute of New Jersey as the Associate Director for Clinical Research and Director, Gastrointestinal (GI) Oncology.
-I am also very enthusiastic about my role as Director of Oncology Research for RWJBarnabas Health.
-I share the vision of the Rutgers Cancer Institute leadership of a unified, robust and broad-based clinical trials program.
-It is my goal to bring the very best clinical trials to our patients here in the Garden State, at both Rutgers Cancer Institute and across the many hospitals of RWJBarnabas Health.
+As the Associate Director for Clinical Research and Director, Gastrointestinal (GI) Oncology, I share the vision of the Rutgers Cancer Institute leadership of a unified, robust and broad-based clinical trials program.
+In these roles, and as Director of Oncology Research for RWJBarnabas it is my goal to bring the very best clinical trials to our patients here in the Garden State, at both Rutgers Cancer Institute and across the many hospitals of RWJBarnabas Health.

 After graduating from the Yale School of Medicine, I completed an internship, residency and fellowship in Hematology-Oncology at Bellevue Hospital and NYU Medical Center.
 These experiences taught me that the key to success in medicine is to be patient focused and put the patient’s needs first - values that I continue to hold and practice every day.
 I am certified in Internal Medicine by the American Board of Internal Medicine, and by the Hematology and Oncology Boards.
 Since 1986, I was on the NYU faculty in medical oncology, rising to full professor before moving to the Yale Cancer Center in 2010, where I was the Associate Director for Clinical Research and head of GI Oncology until joining Rutgers Cancer Institute.